BOBdotEXE/RetroPie-Simple-Backup-Script/README.md

 ## Getting Started!

-You can find the new cloud enabled version [HERE!](https://github.com/BOBdotEXE/RetroPie-Simple-Backup-Script/releases/)
+You can find the newist cloud enabled version [HERE!](https://github.com/BOBdotEXE/RetroPie-Simple-Backup-Script/releases/)

 You can place this script anywhere, but this guide will assume you put it in your home folder *(/home/pi/backup)*